-- The Standing Committee can discuss reliability and/or validity or accept the Scientific Methods Panel ratings. - The Standing Committee may also elect to discuss the SMP's identified concerns on validity: - Concern about missing data being recorded as fully dependent, thus possibly skewing some towards worsening score with time absence of true evidence to that effect? - Are differences between facilities clinically meaningful? - The correlation to stroke certification analysis might be improved by limiting to the 25% of sample with stroke as the main diagnosis - TEP ratings indicated only 57% thought the measure had high to moderate scientific validity.
-What concerns did they have? - Concerns about omitted variables in the logit model for mobility change score? - Is impact of the 11.3% (incomplete stays) exclusions properly addressed?
+- The Standing Committee can discuss reliability and/or validity or accept the Scientific Methods Panel ratings. - The Standing Committee may also elect to discuss the SMP's identified concerns on validity: - Concern about missing data being recorded as fully dependent, thus possibly skewing some towards worsening score with time absence of true evidence to that effect? - Are Cronbach alpha's too high, should not there be variability between items if there are patients with varying levels of disability? - Are differences between facilities clinically meaningful?
+(Table 17) Providing cluster means and confidence intervals might help the presentation of that tabulation. - The correlation to stroke certification analysis might be improved by limiting to the 23% of sample with stroke as the main diagnosis - TEP ratings indicated only 43% thought the measure had high to moderate scientific validity.
+What concerns did they have? - Concerns about omitted variables in the logit model for mobility change score? - Is impact of the 11.3% (incomplete stays) exclusions properly addressed? - Social risk adjustment deemed marginally significant, should it have been retrained? - Rasch analysis is persuasive, but also suggests a non-linear relationship between instrument score and difficulty more uniformly measured?